 The EMT course emphasizes the development of student skills in a patient assessment-based program, recognition of signs and symptoms regarding illness or injury and the proper procedures when rendering emergency care to the sick or injured.
-Students will be required to complete 32 hours of internship.
+Students will be required to demonstrate competencies through simulations throughout the course.

 Upon successful completion of this program, the participant should be able to:

 - Demonstrate and understand the overall roles and responsibilities of the EMT in performing both emergency medical care and operational aspect of the profession.

 - Demonstrate skill in the usage of all equipment required to deliver emergency care to the sick and injured.